How to help Surfside building collapse victims - KVIA

 By Ashley Vaughan, CNN

-Rescue workers are digging through rubble and debris looking for signs of life after last week’s building collapse in the town of Surfside, just north of Miami, Florida.
-On Thursday, June 24, around 1:30 a.m., an estimated 55 condominiums fell to the ground, most of them with residents asleep inside.
+On Thursday, June 24, around 1:30 a.m., an estimated 55 condominiums fell to the ground, most of them with residents asleep inside in the town of Surfside, just north of Miami, Florida.

 As families wait in agony for updates on missing loved ones, there are ways you can ensure they don’t face this situation alone.
 Organizations are on the ground to help.